 Jack DeJohnette

 Drummer extraordinaire.
 Early employers included Bill Evans and Miles Davis.
 DeJohnette developed his style throughout the seventies and pretty much became a master by the end of the decade.
-A lot of his finest work can be heard with Keith Jarrett's standards trio (1983-present), but that's just one example out of very, very many.
+A lot of his finest work can be heard with Keith Jarrett’s standards trio (1983-present), but that’s just one example out of many.

 New Directions